Jay paper mill to close in early 2023

 Pixelle established a $1 million fund to support job retraining for those laid off as a result of the pulp digester rupture, and it developed an ongoing program to further support former employee job retraining.

-In May 2021, Pixelle and related companies claim that the digester ruptured as a result of failed welds, and filed a civil lawsuit against Trico Mechanical Contractors, Inc., which is based in Florida.
+In May 2021, Pixelle and related companies claimed the digester ruptured as a result of failed welds, and filed a civil lawsuit against Trico Mechanical Contractors, which is based in Florida.

 The rupture “substantially damaged the mill and significantly interrupted Pixelle’s business activities.
 Pixelle brings this lawsuit to recover losses and damages sustained due to defendant Trico’s wrongful acts and omissions and pursuant to applicable contractual agreements,” according to court documents.